๐Ÿง€ Wisconsin Eviction Notice Laws

 โฐ 5 Days

-For non-payment of rent, Wisconsin requires a 5-day notice to pay or vacate.
-This is one of the shorter notice periods in the country.
+For non-payment of rent, Wisconsin requires a 5-day written notice to pay the full amount owed or vacate the premises.
+This is one of the shorter notice periods in the country and applies to both month-to-month and fixed-term tenancies.

 ๐Ÿ“„ Get Free 5-Day Notice Form